01 of 08

 - Systems offer both heating and cooling.

-- Heat pumps are extremely energy efficient.
+- Heat pumps can be very energy efficient.

 - Individual wall units allow for precise control of each room.